hedgieinsocks/kubectl-mdb/README.md

 # kubectl-mdb

-`kubectl-mdb` is a simple `kubectl` plugin that helps interact with [mariadb-operator](https://github.com/mariadb-operator) 2-replica semi-sync clusters.
+`kubectl-mdb` is a simple `kubectl` plugin that helps interact with [mariadb-operator](https://github.com/mariadb-operator) semi-sync replication clusters.

 _This project is not affiliated with MariaDB._